 - Common Ground Pacifico – amazing lunches

-- Bravo Beach Resort – if electricity goes out, this place has good food and internet/power
+- Bravo Beach Resort – if the electricity goes out, this place has good food and internet/power

 Day 5: Siargao to Coron

 Getting from Siargao to Coron is not the easiest task and not the cheapest either.
-It takes 2 domestic flights to get to Coron, but the trip to the other side of the Phulippines is totally worth it.
+It takes 2 domestic flights to get to Coron, but the trip to the other side of the Philippines is totally worth it.
 The views on the second flight were absolutely stunning though.
-The landscape in Coron was totally different to what we saw on the other side of the Philippines.
+The landscape in Coron was totally different from what we saw on the other side of the Philippines.